 A quarter century ago, Jonathan Larson’s groundbreaking musical, RENT, opened at New York Theatre Workshop.
 From its humble beginnings at NYTW, this rock musical went on to shape a generation.
 What began in the East Village traveled to Broadway, across the nation and around the world.

-On March 2, 2021, join us for our biggest fundraising event of the year, 25 YEARS OF RENT: MEASURED IN LOVE.
-This virtual celebration of RENT and its impact on the collective cultural consciousness will feature a selection of iconic songs by some of today’s most beloved recording and theatre artists, exclusive content uncovering how RENT came to life, and reflections on the driving force of Jonathan’s legacy in the American theatre.
+On March 2, 2021, we held our biggest fundraising event of the year, 25 YEARS OF RENT: MEASURED IN LOVE.
+This virtual celebration of RENT and its impact on the collective cultural consciousness featured a selection of iconic songs by some of today’s most beloved recording and theatre artists, exclusive content uncovering how RENT came to life, and reflections on the driving force of Jonathan’s legacy in the American theatre.

 Gilles Chiasson · Wilson Jermaine Heredia · Rodney Hicks · Christopher Jackson · Kristen Lee Kelly · Tamika Lawrence · Jesse L. Martin · Idina Menzel · Aiko Nakasone · Eva Noblezada · Adam Pascal · Ben Platt · Billy Porter · Anthony Rapp · Daphne Rubin-Vega · Ali Stroker · Tracie Thoms · Byron Utley · Fredi Walker-Browne